 Salary: $7,500 per year

-Attend Monthly MCCMC Legislation Committee meeting.
+Attend Monthly MCCMC Legislation Committee meeting and occasional emergency meetings of the Committee.
 The meetings are currently the fourth Monday of the month 8:00 am at San Rafael City Hall.

 General duties of the Legislative Analyst